 In ensuring that funds are made available for the agency to fulfil its mandate, significant reductions have been effected on staff and administrative costs.
-Staff costs amount to R112,9 million in 2020/21 and 2021/22.
-Sizable reductions are reflected in this amount, which is the same as the actual forecast for 2019/20.
-This will be achieved by freezing vacant positions, cutting annual bonuses and filling only critical positions.
-Costs related to support and infrastructure, which amount to R60,2 million in 2020/21, will also be reduced through focused initiatives such as reducing the costs associated with travel, rental and events.
+Staff costs amount to R598 million over the five-year period.
+Significant reductions are reflected in this amount, particularly in the first two years of the strategic cycle, as staff costs will be maintained by freezing vacant positions, cutting annual bonuses and filling only critical positions.
+For the three outer years of the strategic cycle, salaries will only increase in line with inflation.
+Costs related to support and infrastructure, which amount to R311 million over the period, will also be reduced through focused initiatives such as reducing costs associated with travel, rental and events.
 Funds realised from reductions in staff and support and infrastructure costs will be used to fund prioritised investments.
-Estimated savings in 2020/21 amount to R58 million when compared to the budget presented in 2019/20.
+Estimated savings over the fiveyear period amount to R361 million.